wighawag/template-ethereum-contracts/README.md

 <br/><br/>

 `yarn void:deploy`

-These will deploy your contract on the in-memory hardhat network and exit.
+This will deploy your contracts on the in-memory hardhat network and exit, leaving no trace. quick way to ensure deployments work as intended without consequences
 <br/><br/>

 `yarn test [mocha args...]`

-These will execute your tests.
+These will execute your tests using mocha. you can pass extra arguments to mocha
 <br/><br/>

 `yarn coverage`